hheusala-create/homeauto/docs/architecture/system_architecture.md

 - integration configuration notes
 - device inventory and room mapping
 - credentials and secrets handling instructions kept separately and securely

+For encrypted Home Assistant backups, the recovery package must also preserve:
+- the backup file itself
+- the Backup Emergency Kit / encryption key
+- the old HA login credentials needed after restore

+Current confirmed migration pattern:
+- old HA instance acts as the source for the final backup package
+- new HA instance is restored from that package on the target hardware
+- old HA must not remain actively running on the same LAN during restore/cutover unless explicitly isolated for testing

+This model supports:
+- hardware migration
+- controlled cutover
+- rollback readiness
+- disaster recovery on replacement hardware

 ---